EnzoD86/tuya-smart-ir-ac/README.md

 If you have ideas to contribute to the project, open a pull request and we will evaluate together how to implement the improvement.
 Thanks!

 ## Support me
-I dedicate my free time to the development and support of this integration, if you appreciate my work and want to support me, you can buy me a coffee.
+I dedicate my free time to the development and support for this integration, if you appreciate my work and want to support me, you can buy me a coffee.
 Thanks!

 <a href="https://www.buymeacoffee.com/enzod86" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>